Guest Article by Tatiana Thompson

 Detection through blood tests helps prevent and treat potentially dangerous illnesses.
 Sick or senior pets often have more than one disease affecting them, complicating diagnosis and treatment.
 Blood tests can help pinpoint the problems.

-- Heartworm Test can detect evidence of heartworm disease.
+- Heartworm Tests can detect evidence of heartworm disease.
 For a more complete picture, vets will often combine a blood panel with other tests, such as a urinalysis and fecal examination.

 Urinalysis is used to assess the overall health of your dog’s urinary tract, including the kidneys and bladder, and to check for other health indicators such as glucose regulation and liver function.
 It is recommended that a yearly urinalysis is done for all pets, and more frequent testing for older animals and those with chronic health conditions.